Hounslow: Economy

 Hounslow is an economic hub within the west of the capital city, with it having a large shopping centre which adjoins its high street and many restaurants, cafés and small businesses, many of which are associated with product assembly, marketing, telecommunications and Heathrow Airport, which has many businesses and public sector jobs in and around it to which the local population commute.
 The settlement is also partially employed in the Commuter Belt with access between 45 and 60 minutes from most of Central London.

 DHL Air UK has its head office in the Orbital Park in Hounslow.

 Hounslow Town Centre is a busy predominantly retail centre, with a small number of commercial offices and civic buildings.
 There is a large shopping centre called the Treaty Centre which opened in 1987, containing JD, Next, H&M and many large branches of chain stores found in British high streets.
 It includes a food court along with over 50 shops.
-There is a large ASDA superstore located within the Blenheim Centre complex (which was completed in 2006) along with B&M, a Barnado's charity shop, a local health centre, a gym run by The Gym Group and Jungle V.I.P (a children's indoor play area).
+There is a large ASDA superstore located within the Blenheim Centre complex (which was completed in 2006) along with B&M, a local health centre, a gym run by The Gym Group and Jungle V.I.P (a children's indoor play area).

 A new retail area, the High Street Quarter, will be located near Hounslow High Street and is set to contain a 27-storey residential tower along with many shops, restaurants, and a ten-screen Cineworld cinema multiplex.

+Gillette, the American razor manufacturer, built its UK factory and HQ here in 1936–1937.
+The art-deco style building was designed by architect Banister Flight Fletcher and is Grade II listed.
+The 45 m high clocktower with its illuminated clock became a landmark for traffic on the nearby Great West Road.
+The clock has recently been restored to working order and the main building will be converted into a state-of-the-art digital production studio.